faceless5879/workout-tracker-api/README.md

 ## App Description

-Workout Tracker API is an API to communicate from Workout Tracker REACT app to the backend and database.
-Our app is created from REACT because we want to build a responsive website for our users.
-This repo is for FE only.
-Please visit this [link](https://github.com/faceless5879/workout-tracker) for the Frontend.
+Workout Tracker API is an RESTful API server.
+Our app is created from nodejs express with knex for database query.
+Visit this [github repository](https://github.com/faceless5879/workout-tracker) for the frontend.

 ## Getting Started